A SPECIAL ENVIRONMENT.

 This is the fastest way to get to the hotel by public transport / underground.

-- From the main station - U1 to Karlsplatz, U2 to Rathaus, approx. 300 m on foot
+• From main station - U1 to Karlsplatz, line 2 to Lederergasse approx. 300 m walk

-- From Westbahnhof with U6 - exit Josefstätterstraße and then continue with tram line 2, exit Lederergasse, approx. 200 m walk or U3 to Volkstheater, U2 to Rathaus, approx. 300 m walk.
+• From Westbahnhof with U6 - exit Josefstädterstraße and then continue with streetcar line 2, exit Lederergasse, approx. 200 m walk

-- From the airport with CAT to Wien Mitte, U3 to Volkstheater, U2 to Rathaus, approx. 300 m walk.
+• From the airport with CAT to Wien Mitte, U4 to Karlsplatz, line 2 to Lederergasse approx. 300 m walk

-With 830 seats, one of the largest theatre stages in the German-speaking world awaits you here.
-Built by the architects Ferdinand Fellner and Hermann Helmer, the Volkstheater, formerly founded in 1889 as the Deutsches Volkstheater, offers its visitors a comprehensive and varied programme of Austrian, German and international classics combined with contemporary works and interpretations.
+Here, with 830 seats, one of the largest theater stages in the German-speaking world awaits you.
+Built by architects Ferdinand Fellner and Hermann Helmer, the Volkstheater, formerly founded in 1889 as the Deutsches Volkstheater, offers its visitors a comprehensive and varied program of Austrian, German and international classics combined with contemporary works and interpretations.

 Theatre in der Josefstadt - next door